Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/00. Intro/README.md

 ## Pair Programming

-Pair programming offers many advantages and is a great way to learn.Read this article:
+Pair programming offers many advantages and is a great way to learn both inside and outside the classroom.

+Read this article, and note what was said about **ad hoc pairing**:
 - [Stop Wasting Time: Pair Programming Rocks](https://medium.com/javascript-scene/stop-wasting-time-pair-programming-rocks-4a99604cb09d)

-Note what was said about **ad hoc pairing**.